 In Maryland, the most commonly used bills of sale are a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

+Maybe.
 Maryland does have both required and voluntary registration of certain guns.
 Whether a Maryland bill of sale is required for the process is unclear, but a bill of sale does act as proof of ownership for the weapon.
 To learn more about the required and voluntary gun registration processes, visit the Maryland State Police website.